What NOT to Do As You Enter Menopause

 Don't think your sex life is over

-Your sex life has just begun!
+Your sex life isn’t over just because you’ve entered menopause.
 All women (and of course men) have some testosterone.
-In women and men, the level may drop as we age, but in some women at menopause, it actually increases.
+In women and men, the level may drop as we age, resulting in lower sex drive.
+But in some women at menopause, testosterone actually increases.
 Also, you no longer have to deal with the nuisance of birth control.
 If you feel like you’ve really lost your libido, be sure to get tested to see if your testosterone is the problem, or perhaps another hormone.

 Don't close your mind to HRT

-Twenty years ago, hormone replacement therapy (HRT) was touted as the fountain of youth and then later as the road to almost certain heart attack, stroke and breast cancer.
+Thirty years ago, hormone replacement therapy (HRT) was touted as the fountain of youth and then later as the road to almost certain heart attack, stroke, and breast cancer.
 Neither is totally true.
 Recent studies have shown that the age at which you begin HRT has an impact on whether it is potentially heart-protective or a contributor to your chance of heart attack and stroke.
-It can be beneficial for some and deadly for others.
+It can be beneficial for some and harmful for others.

 Don't mistake menopause for mood disorders

 No study has shown that menopause alone is linked to depression.
 Menopause is a signal, to our brains and to our bodies, that life is changing.
 Denial of that fact can lead to some serious consequences, including depression.
-Those willing to face the changes and let go of what you can’t (your child-bearing years are waning) are more likely to have less anxiety (and even depression) than those who feel helpless in the face of life’s changing landscape.
+Those willing to face the changes and let go of the irreversible ones (your child-bearing years are waning) are more likely to have less anxiety and even depression than those who feel helpless in the face of life’s changing landscape.

 Don't blame weight gain on menopause